 Things You Forget to Do When You Move and Why You Shouldn’t

-Start Several Weeks Ahead of Time so You Don’t Miss Anything
+Start Packing Several Weeks Ahead of Time so You Don’t Miss Anything

-Don’t get us wrong, packing plates and other fragile items is all doable at the last minute, but there’s a high chance that, if you don’t start preparing on time, there will be loads of stuff you’ll forget to do.
-That’s why you should be smart and prepare a binder with every important document, receipt, but above all, a new apartment checklist, and a general timeline of your move.
+Don’t get us wrong, packing plates and other fragile items are all doable at the last minute.
+However, some things are easy to forget and if you don’t start preparing on time, there will be loads of stuff left behind.

 Don’t Postpone Calling the Utility Companies